-- Tu May 31 Collaborative work group presentations (Please hand the Professor a hard copy of your slides in class; submit by 10 AM, May 30th (Memorial Day) on Camino.) - The role of experience and critical thinking in ethics: Reflections on experiential learning and justice Pre-Discussion Reflection Paper due in Camino drop box at 8 AM and a hard copy due in class at 8:30 AM.
+Tu June 06 Collaborative work group presentations (Please hand the Professor a hard copy of your slides in class; submit by 10 AM, June 5 on Camino.)

+The June 08 The role of experience and critical thinking in ethics: Reflections on experiential learning and social justice

+Pre-Discussion Reflection Paper due in Camino drop box at 8 AM and a hard copy due in class at 8:30 AM.
 Your signed "timesheet" with the supervisor's section completed must be submitted in class in order to receive ELSJ credit and a passing grade in this course.
-Please request an extension if you have not completed your hours as of 8 AM on June 2nd.
-15 minute essay: Ethics and Me 10 Weeks Later Class Discussion: Experiential learning and social justice
+Please request an extension for your timesheet if you have not completed your hours as of 8 AM on June 8.

+15-minute essay: Ethics and Me 10 Weeks Later Class Discussion: Experiential learning and social justice www.bing.com/images

-Final paper: The final paper is due in Camino drop box on June 9th at 11 AM.
-A hard copy is due in the course box in the Religious Studies Department office at noon on June 9th.
-Any paper received after it is due will be subject to a sliding grade scale of 1 full grade/hour the paper is late; this is true for both the electronic and hard copies.
+Final paper: The final paper is due in Camino drop box on June 15 at 11 AM.
+A hard copy is due in the course box in the Religious Studies Department office at noon on June 15.
+Any paper received after it is due will be subject to a sliding grade scale of one full grade/hour the paper is late; this is true for both the electronic and hard copies.
 No extensions will be granted for the final paper.